Skip advert

 Its rear-opening doors look cool, but hamper practicality somewhat

 In a nod to the Mazda RX-8 sports coupe, the MX-30 features a set of rear-hinged back doors.
 It’s an intriguing design, but there are compromises when it comes to functionality.
-For a start, they aren't as big as most rivals' conventional back doors, and it's necessary to fold the front seat out of the way to get inside.
-It's also rather claustrophobic in the back of the MX-30, made worse by a lack of knee room and the fact the rear windows cannot be opened.
+For a start, they aren't as big as most rivals' conventional back doors, and you have to fold the front seat out of the way to get inside.
+It's also rather claustrophobic in the back of the MX-30, made worse by a lack of knee room and the fact the rear windows can’t be opened.
 Longer trips will be hampered by low and shallow seat bases that don't provide much thigh support to taller passengers but headroom is adequate.

 The MX-30 has a sloping rear profile and stubby tail, with almost no overhang behind the rear wheels, so boot space isn't much better than in a supermini.
 There's up to 350 litres behind the rear seats in both EV and PHEV versions, including underfloor storage, but this reduces to 332 litres in the range-topping Makoto version due to the need to house the Bose sound system’s large subwoofer speaker.
 There’s also no dedicated space for the charging cable, so boot space is taken up with the bag that holds it as a result.